Sponsored Projects Certificate Program

 Requirements: In order to receive the Certificate in Administration of Sponsored Projects, an individual must complete all of the following requirements:

-Research Compliance Foundations is an 8-session classroom course that provides an overview of sponsored project regulatory requirements and related Columbia roles, responsibilities and policies.
+Research Compliance Foundations is an 8-session (9-session for CUMC) classroom course that provides an overview of sponsored project regulatory requirements and related Columbia roles, responsibilities, and policies.
 The course is taught by Columbia subject-matter experts from key research-related offices across the University.

 Sponsored Projects Essentials is a 5-session classroom course that covers pre-award and post-award operational processes and requirements.
 The course is taught by subject-matter experts from Sponsored Projects Administration and Sponsored Projects Finance.
-Note: the Foundations course is a prerequisite for Essentials.
+Note: certain sessions of the Foundations course are prerequisites for Essentials.

 Timing: There is no time limit to complete the requirements, but no certificate will be awarded until all requirements have been met.
+Please note that if you would like to earn the Certificate, you must complete all requirements while employed at Columbia.
 Each classroom course is taught twice each year: Foundations in summer and winter, Essentials in spring and fall.
-The online cases and quiz are always available.
+The online cases and tests are always available.

-Information: For additional information, please contact the Office of Research Compliance and Training, at RCtraining@columbia.edu.
+Information: For additional information, please see the detailed descriptions of each Certificate requirement and the Sponsored Projects Certificate FAQs.
+If you have any remaining questions, please contact the Office of Research Compliance and Training at RCtraining@columbia.edu.

 Sponsors: The Certificate program is sponsored by the Office of Research Compliance and Training, in collaboration with Sponsored Projects Administration and Sponsored Projects Finance.